Bram-Hub/VisualLogic-Web/readme.md

 Start by cloning the project, installing dependencies and then run the page locally.

-Dependencies are managed by `npm`, current the following packages are used:
+Dependencies are managed by `npm`, currently the following packages are used:

 - [Jest](https://jestjs.io/) - used for testing
 - [serve](https://www.npmjs.com/package/serve) - used to run a local development server